drush-ops/drush/README.txt

 Originally developed by Arto Bendiken <http://bendiken.net/> for Drupal 4.7.
 Redesigned by Franz Heinzmann (frando) <http://unbiskant.org/> in May 2007 for Drupal 5.
-Maintained by Moshe Weitzman <http://drupal.org/moshe> with much help from Owen Barton, Adrian Rossouw, greg.1.anderson.
+Maintained by Moshe Weitzman <http://drupal.org/moshe> with much help from Owen Barton, Adrian Rossouw, greg.1.anderson, jonhattan.